apexsharp/apexsharp/README.md

 #### Setting up and Running

 0. Create a new SF Dev org, get your API Token
-1. Download the whole Git Repo
+1. Download the whole Git Repo, save it in a folder at root leave under /ApexSharp
-2. Start the Demo Solution
+2. Start the apexSharpDemo Solution
 3. Demo Project is the project you want to work on
 4. On Setup.cs, set your SF Id, PW, Token